 How well your faction is liked and accepted by the population will have a drastic effect on the outcome of the game, making this not just a simple smash-and-grab wargame, but a highly methodical economic and engine-building game as well.

 “The Thing cannot be described – there is no language for such abysms of shrieking and immemorial lunacy, such eldritch contradictions of all matter, force, and cosmic order.
 A mountain walked or stumbled.” ―H.P.
 Lovecraft, The Call of Cthulhu

 It’s always more fun to watch scary movies in the dark, but what about scary board games?

-Eldritch Horror is known for atmospheric exploration and dark themes.
+Eldritch Horror is known for its atmospheric exploration and dark themes.
 It’s an excellent game to run solo if you’re trying to experience every facet of the game.
-There’s so much story and so many thematic elements that you’re simply not going to get it all in a few playthroughs.
+There is so much story and so many thematic elements that you’re simply not going to get it all in a few playthroughs.

 For the complete low-down on Eldritch Horror, check out our full review here.